Mist-Rain/Bot-Framework/docs/API-Reference.md

 Returns ``undefined``

 ### messageHandler(platform, message)
-Transform the message into the JSON format to fit the rule of the platform
+Transform the message into the JSON format to fit the rule of the platform.
 * ``platform`` String - the platform of message that you want to transform
 * ``message`` String